janisdd/handsontable/README.md

 Below is a list of changes made to this repo (latest first)

+- autoColumnSize doube click auto resize now works properly even if the plugin is disabled

 - sort plugin now supports multi column sorting (always enabled)
   - sue ctrl/cmd to sort by the next column